 (Effective March 18) Governor Cuomo has announced Paid COVID-19 Sick Leave.

 - The new law guarantees job-protected paid leave to workers who are subject to a mandatory or precautionary order of quarantine or isolation for COVID-19, issued by the state of New York, the Department of Health, local board of health, or any government entity duly authorized to issue such order, or whose minor dependent child is under such an order.

 - Read about guidelines for Employers for Paid Sick Leave during COVID-19 under this law.

-NEW: The U.S. Department of Labor has issued guidelines on the Family First Coronavirus Response Act (Passed March 18) and goes into effect on April 1, 2020.
+The U.S. Department of Labor has issued guidelines on the Family First Coronavirus Response Act (Passed March 18) and goes into effect on April 1, 2020.
 Read the guidance here.
 In addition, The Department of Labor (US and NYS) have guidance on FMLA, PFL and unemployment insurance: